 Obviously these are not both the same gospel.
 Which is the Gospel of the Lord Jesus Christ?
 You must choose.
 The choice you make will determine your eternal destiny.

 In the fourth chapter of II Corinthians, Paul speaks of the Glory of God in the face of Christ.

-For God, who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ.
+For it is the God who commanded light to shine out of darkness, who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.
 (II Corinthians 4:6)

 Then Paul proceeds to tells us God’s glorious Presence was communicated to other people through means of Paul’s sufferings.